kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Example Decision Chain

-Predict churn risk.
+Predict churn risk
-Rank customers.
+Rank customers
 Target retention offers

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.